 Prof. Eicke Weber

-Professor Weber is Vice President of ISES and CEO of the Berkeley Alliance for Research in Singapore, BEARS.
+Professor Weber is Vice President of ISES and acting Chair, European Solar Manufacturing Councile ESMC.
+Till mid-2018 he was CEO of the Berkeley Alliance for Research in Singapore, BEARS.
 Till the end of 2016 he was Director of the Fraunhofer Institute for Solar Energy Systems ISE and Professor for Physics / Solar Energy at the Albert-Ludwigs-University of Freiburg, Germany.
 Prof. Weber studied Physics at the University of Cologne, Germany where he made his doctorate in 1976 and his habilitation in 1983.
 From 1983-2006 he lectured at the faculty of the Department of Materials Science and Engineering of the University of California, Berkeley - since 1991 as Professor of Materials Science.
 The topic of Prof. Weber's own research is semiconductor materials science for photovoltaic and microelectronic applications.
+He published more than 600 refereed papers, that were cited more than 35,000 times.
 In 2014, he received the Zayed Future Energy Prize from the Crown Prince of the United Arab Emirates on behalf of Fraunhofer ISE.
-In 2015, he was elected president of the Association of European Renewable Energy Research Centers EUREC.
-He served as founding president of the German Energy Storage Association BVES (2012-16), and is a member of the German Academy of Science and Engineering (acatech
+In 2015-17 he served as president of the Association of European Renewable Energy Research Centers EUREC.
+He served as founding president of the German Energy Storage Association BVES (2012-16), and is a member of the German Academy of Science and Engineering (acatech).

 Dr. Paulette Middleton